Angels Camp, California: History

-Henry Angell, a native of Rhode Island, set up a tent store on the banks of the creek.
 The placers around his camp were productive but gave out after a few years, and the population began to dwindle until gold-bearing quartz veins were discovered in the town, which brought people back.
+The first major quartz discovery was in 1854, in the grounds where the Winters brothers and Davis & Company were ground sluicing.
+The vein of quartz was 10 to 90 feet wide.
+In the 1880s, technological progress allowed the miners to go deeper than they had before, and new mines were established.
 Those mines operated for the next few decades, producing more than $20 million worth of gold, processed by stamp mills in town.
-It was said that when the last mill finally ceased operations, the townspeople couldn't sleep, the silence was so loud.
+By 1890, the census recorded 917 residents of the town.

-The first post office was established in 1851 (and called Carson's Creek).
-It was renamed along with the town in 1853.
+In 1902, the Sierra Railroad was introduced.
 The city was incorporated under the name of "Angels" in 1912.